Black Death

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 As the plague decimates medieval Europe, rumours circulate of a village immune from the plague.
 There is talk of a necromancer who leads the village and is able to raise the dead.
 A fearsome knight joined by a cohort of soldiers and a young monk are charged by the church to investigate.
 Their journey is filled with danger, but it's upon entering the village that their true horror begins.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Sean Bean's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure